 Instead, women find themselves for the most part employed in low-pay, low-status jobs in society.
 These jobs, occupied almost predominantly by women, have been labeled "pink-collar jobs."
 But let's be honest.
 Most men don't hold high pay, high status jobs either.
 It's just that they are much more likely to do so while the vast majority of employed women work at pink-collar jobs.
 However, it is interesting to note that when men do work in jobs typically considered "female occupations," they earn more than women.
-Take a look at the link at our class homepage, "Men/Women's Wages," and the chart (page two), "The Wage Gap in the Ten Most Common Occupations for Women and Men," to view these data.
+Take a look at this link, "Men/Women's Wages," and Table 2 on page four to view these data.

 Perhaps even more surprising than the fact that men make more than women even when employed in traditional "women's work" is that the difference in pay in the same occupational category is even greater for the higher earning jobs.
-Take another look at the link "Men/Women Wages," and look at the chart (page four), "Occupations with the Highest and Lowest Median Weekly Earnings for Women ."
-You will see that the gap between men and women's pay is greater for the higher paid occupations than the lower ones.
+Go to TED: The Economics Daily and look at the chart data, which shows the median weekly earnings for men and women in various occupations as compiled by the Bureau of Labor Statistics.
+Look at some of the highest paying occupations, like chief executive, lawyer, and physicians and surgeons.
+Those high paying jobs have larger pay gaps than the lower paying ones.